 Gross profit vs net profit: which is the more useful figure?

-Net profit provides a far more accurate overall reflection of how the business is doing and so is often known as bottom-line profit.
+Net profit provides a far more accurate reflection of how the business is doing and is also known as bottom-line profit.
 This is the figure used to calculate the amount of tax due, and also enables it to create meaningful forecasts or make investment decisions.

-Net profit is also one of the first numbers that any investor or bank will ask for during a conversation about raising finance or securing credit.
-You need to know this.
+Net profit is also one of the first numbers any investor or bank will ask for when raising finance or securing credit.

 How do you calculate the margin for gross or net profit as a percentage?

-The gross or net profit has a monetary value for a specific accounting period, and either figure can be negative if the company made a loss during that time.
+The gross or net profit has a monetary value for a specific accounting period.
+Either figure can be negative if the company made a loss during that time.
 To convert each one into its respective profit-margin as a percentage, you divide it by the revenue:

 Gross Profit Margin (%)= (Gross Profit / Revenue) / 100